-These fermented foods are very rich in natural, living probiotics and yeasts which support our immune system by replenishing our gut bacteria and clearing out any rubbish (start eating them slowly, increasing over a week, and prepare for some interesting trips to the toilet!!)
+These fermented foods are very rich in natural, living probiotics and yeasts which replenish our support system* by replenishing our gut bacteria and clearing out any rubbish (start eating them slowly, increasing over a week, and prepare for some interesting trips to the toilet!!)

 an organic white or red cabbage, or half of each; about 1 tablespoon ground Himalayan salt

 a large sturdy bowl, a sterilised medium sized kilner jar

 Optional: you an add cumin seeds, black onion seeds, finely grated carrot, dill or other herbs, chilli flakes, mustard seeds, etc for flavour.
 Though I tend to stick with the basic recipe so I haven’t tried any of these!